 Common BIOS keys by brand you can refer to:

 Step 4.
-Use the arrow keys to navigate to the Security tab and locate the option Trusted Platform Module (TPM) and press Enter.
+Navigate to the Security tab using the arrow keys, locate the Trusted Platform Module (TPM) option and press Enter.

 Step 5.
 Select Enable from the drop-down menu.